-Support for Incoming Black Students (S.I.B.S) is a year-long student coordianted peer mentorship program that is open to all students at the University of Michigan who are interested in issues that affect the black community and who are dedicated to the retention and success of the students in the program.
-SIBS' goal is to provide unique mentorship and educational opporutnities for students on the University of Michigan campus.
-This includes personal, academic, and professional development opportunities that create a fulfilling first-year experience and that enhances community members' awareness of their experiences on U-M campus.
+Support for Incoming Black Students (S.I.B.S.) is a year-long student coordinated peer mentorship program that is open to all students at the University of Michigan (U-M) who are interested in issues that affect the black community and who are dedicated to the retention and success of the students in the program.
+The goal of S.I.B.S. is to provide unique mentorship and educational opportunities for students on campus.
+This includes personal, academic, and professional development opportunities that create a fulfilling first-year experience and enhance community members' awareness of their experiences at U-M.

 - Valuable leadership training and professional development opportunities